Becoming Upended: Teaching and Learning about Race and Racism with Young Children and Their Families

 Photographs: © Getty Images; © Vera Wiest

-Kirsten Cole, PhD, is a teacher, researcher, and parent from Brooklyn, New York, and an assistant professor of early childhood education at the Borough of Manhattan Community College, CUNY.
-Additionally, she chairs the Equity, Diversity, and Inclusion Committees for both of her children’s public schools. firstname.lastname@example.org
+Kirsten Cole, PhD, is a teacher, researcher, and parent based in Brooklyn, New York.
+She has the pleasure to teach and learn with her students as associate professor of early childhood education at Borough of Manhattan Community College (BMCC), part of the City University of New York.

 Diandra Verwayne, MS, is a 16-year veteran of New York City public schools.
 She teaches in Brooklyn and recently served on her school’s Diversity Committee as a teacher representative. firstname.lastname@example.org